Definition of Hirschsprung Disease

 The aganglionic part is usually collapsed, while the normal part is dilated and appears to be normal.
 This investigation is more useful in infants rather than neonates because neonates do not have enough time to develop dilatation of the normal colonic segment above the obstruction level.

-Non-distended rectum is the useful diagnostic sign of Hirschsprung disease detected on barium enema imaging.
+The non-distended rectum is a useful diagnostic sign of Hirschsprung disease detected on barium enema imaging.

 Patients with less severe Hirschsprung disease usually present with chronic constipation, without clear findings on radiography.
 In these patients, rectal manometry is useful as it shows the failure of anorectal sphincter relaxation.